Impact of Rastall gravity on hydrostatic mass of galaxy clusters: Introduction

 Despite this debate, Rastall gravity has been widely explored in the literature on modified theories of gravity.
 It has been applied to various astrophysical objects, including neutron stars~\cite{Oliveira2015,Pattersons2025a,Pattersons2025b,daSilva2021,Xi2020}, quark stars~\cite{Rizaldy2019,Tangphati2024,Banerjee2025,Salako2021,Banerjee2023}, wormholes~\cite{Bhar2024,Malik2023,Halder2019,Moradpour2017,Heydarzade2023,Bronnikov2021}, black holes~\cite{Sakti2022,Sakti2020,Nashed2022,Prihadi2020,Spallucci2018,Heydarzade2017a,Zou2020,Kumar2018,Heydarzade2017b}, and gravastars~\cite{Majeed2022}, as well as to cosmology in the context of an accelerated expanding Universe~\cite{Capone2010}.
 On galactic scales, Rastall gravity has been investigated by Li et al.~\cite{Li2019}, who modeled both stellar matter and DM as perfect fluids.
 Tang et al.~\cite{Tang2020} constrained the Rastall parameter using rotation curves of low surface brightness galaxies.

 The aims of this work are twofold.
-First, we construct the formalism for the hydrostatic mass of galaxy clusters within the framework of Rastall gravity and determine the best-fit value of $\mathbf{M}$, following the methodology adopted in Refs.~\cite{Apryandi2025,Mashhoon2014,Moffat2014}, with the goal of assessing whether a viable mass modeling can be achieved without invoking dark matter.
-Second, we determine the best-fit value of $\mathbf{M}$ in order to investigate whether the hydrostatic mass bias can be alleviated within this framework, an issue that was not resolved in Ref.~\cite{Desai2022}.
+First, we construct the formalism for the hydrostatic mass of galaxy clusters within the framework of Rastall gravity.
+Second, we determine the best-fit values of in two scenarios: (i) the absence of DM, and (ii) the presence of DM; in order to constrain the Rastall parameter at cluster scales in both cases.
+In the first scenario, the Rastall-modified hydrostatic mass is compared with the observed baryonic mass of galaxy clusters.
+In the second scenario, the Rastall-modified hydrostatic mass is compared with the lensing mass data to examine whether Rastall gravity can alleviate the hydrostatic mass bias.
+We note that alleviating the discrepancy between hydrostatic and lensing mass estimates remains an open issue, as it was not resolved in Ref.~\cite{Desai2022}.
 We find that the Rastall parameter has a nontrivial influence on the hydrostatic mass of galaxy clusters, and that the resulting best-fit values of $\mathbf{M}$ are close to unity, with $\mathbf{M}=1$ lying within the associated uncertainty range.

 The structure of this paper is as follows.
 Section~\ref{formalism} presents the mathematical formalisms employed in this work, including Rastall gravity, the standard hydrostatic formulation for determining the mass of galaxy clusters, and the hydrostatic mass formulation within the framework of Rastall gravity.
-Section~\ref{numerical} presents the numerical results, followed by a discussion of the corresponding implications.
+Section~\ref{numerical} presents the numerical results and statistical evaluations on the results, followed by a discussion of the corresponding implications.
 Finally, our conclusions are summarized in Section~\ref{conclusion}.